Big Brothers Big Sisters at risk of closing after two canceled fundraisers

 To meet immediate obligations, the nonprofit seeks to raise $10,000 by mid-April or it will be in jeopardy of closing.

-To reach its goal, the organization plans to host a crowdfunding campaign on Facebook this weekend.
-Friends and associates can also give via the organization’s webpage, beabignow.org, under the donation tab.
+Donations can be made by going to the agency webpage, beabignow.org, under the donation tab.
 Donations can also be sent by mail to Brothers Big Sisters, 3131 Taylor Ave., Racine, WI, 53405.

 Concerned about COVID-19?